-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article, published for client Waterless Co, Inc, is an example.

 When making purchasing decisions, businesses are always focused on the benefits.
 While costs are always a factor, ultimately, it is the benefits that may derive from the purchase that take center stage.